Attending Appointments & Visiting Arrangements

 Maternity and Neonatal Visiting

-Where possible, we would ask that you do not bring children with you to the hospital or an outpatient appointment without prior discussion with staff.
+We would kindly ask you not to bring children with you to the hospital or an outpatient appointment unless necessary and this would require prior discussions.
 Birth partners must remain within the ward area with their partners or whilst visiting within the Neonatal Unit, and are not permitted to visit other areas within the hospital.
 We also request that no gifts, flowers or balloons etc are brought into the hospital during visiting to limit the risk of transmission.